sekunho/sekun.dev/blog/content/posts/create-rust-binaries-and-docker-images-with-nix/index.md

 ([website](https://emojied.net), [repo](https://github.com/sekunho/emojied)) to
 the world.
 It went great, I'm glad people found it funny.
 However, I'm not too pleased with the deployment process: from building the project to shipping it.
-I made heavy use of Docker to build the necessary static assets, and the static binary.
+I made heavy use of Docker to build the necessary static assets, and binary.

 Here's the current setup: